Miloua91/mokhincode/README.md

 A simple minimal portfolio website to showcase my frontend skills and fullstack projects.

  * I chose to build the website with [Astro](https://astro.build) since it is a fast even a blazingly fast framework for content-driven websites like blogs and portfolios.
+ * Obviously, I also used Tailwind for styling.

 ### Built With